veroneum/tokenbase/.github/ISSUE_TEMPLATE/add-a-new-token.md

 ---
-name: Add a New Token
+name: Add a New Token VERONEUM (VRN)
 about: Request addition of a new token to tokenbase

 ---